 By the early 19th century, American society had fully embraced the “Cult of True Womanhood,” an ideology that claimed women were best suited in the home, serving as the family’s moral guide.
 This protected-class status was intended to shield women from being sullied by the nefarious influences of work, politics and making war.
 In reality, the custom paved the way for laws banning women from attending colleges, entering professional work, voting, serving on juries and testifying in court.
 Many states outlawed women from owning property or entering into contracts.
 From an early age, women were placed on the path of marriage and motherhood.
 For single women, options were limited to teaching or nursing, with the social label of being an “old maid.”

 However, during this time the United States was also going through a tremendous transformation.
 Industry was surpassing agriculture in productivity and profitability.
 Slavery’s days were numbered, though its demise would only happen through civil war.
 Religious enlightenment was engaging Americans to think of themselves as a chosen people with a mission to improve society.
 The political climate was ripe and in need of women’s moral guidance.
 At the top of the list was the abolition of slavery.
-Two sisters from a South Carolina planation, Angelina and Sara Grimke, wrote and spoke fervently to end slavery.
+Two sisters from a South Carolina plantation, Angelina and Sara Grimke, wrote and spoke fervently to end slavery.
 The subsequent disapproval by some clergymen of their activities led them to expand their efforts towards women’s rights.

-Fueled by the writings of 18th century women’s rights activist Mary Wollstonecraft, whose book A Vindication of the Rights of Woman, many women began to push for greater rights.
+Fueled by the writings of 18th-century women’s rights activist Mary Wollstonecraft, whose book A Vindication of the Rights of Woman, many women began to push for greater rights.
 The seminal moment for Elizabeth Cady Stanton came while attending the World Anti-Slavery Convention in London when she, and the other women attending, were banned from participating in the proceedings.

 When Stanton returned to her hometown of Seneca Falls, New York, she and her friend Lucretia Mott organized the first women’s right convention, held on July 19-20, 1848.
 There she introduced a “Declaration of Rights and Sentiments” modeled after the Declaration of Independence.
 As she stood before the delegation, she nervously read from the document,